 Prep

-• Take a VMware/hypervisor level snapshot before proceeding. makes life so much easier with quick rollbacks if something goes pear shaped during upgrade.
+• Take a VMware/hypervisor level snapshot before proceeding.
+Makes life so much easier enabling quick rollbacks if something goes pear shaped during upgrade.

 • Also, take a FULL config backup on the NetScaler and download the backed up file locally.